microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/reportroot-getyammergroupsactivitydetail.md

 ### JSON

-The following is an example that returns JSON.
+The following example shows a request that returns JSON.

 #### Request